-By Ed Kliszus
+By Edward Kliszus

 It was exciting to be back for this auspicious occasion!
-I had the pleasure of recently attending the charming musical tale Adventures in Vegas, starring Andrea Bell Wolff.
-“Adventures in Vegas” is just one of the shows projecting the excitement and creativity possible in this new venue.
+I recently attended the charming musical tale Adventures in Vegas, starring Andrea Bell Wolff.
+Adventures in Vegas is just one of the shows projecting the excitement and creativity possible in this new venue.

-The theater is designed in an elegant, crisp black and white theme that provides the apposite landscape for the delights of musical, dance, visual, and dramatic arts.
+The theater is designed in an elegant, crisp black-and-white theme, providing the perfect landscape for the delights of musical, dance, visual, and dramatic arts.
 At today’s event, many in the know wore black and white clothing while AMT served delicious black and white cookies.

-Pelzer introduced director Tony Sportiello who cited the many exciting upcoming productions and events.
+Pelzer introduced director Tony Sportiello, who cited the many exciting upcoming productions and events.
 Sportiello also spoke about the theater’s history and how every detail of the new theater space was meticulously designed.
 He noted the theater’s elegant black and white theme, elevated seating to ensure a clear view of the stage from any angle, state-of-the-art sound and lighting, and a discretely located orchestra pit above the stage.

 Producer Al Tapper followed and spoke of his inspiration for this special neighborhood theater, the excitement of the new 10-year lease, and AMT’s mission to mentor the next generation through children’s stage performances and theater workshops.
-Tapper provided insights into his current musical theater production An Unbalanced Mind and heralded the theater’s location in the heart of the Broadway theater district.
+Tapper provided insights into his current musical theater production, An Unbalanced Mind, and heralded the theater’s location in the heart of the Broadway theater district.
 Moulin Rouge is just across the street!
 Tapper also noted the continuous and marked interest of outside organizations to rent the space for their own productions.

-The AMT has something for everyone including script readings, previews, plays, musicals, and a comprehensive dramatic arts program for children.
-It’s all about inspiration, craft, aspirations, dedication, live music, and forward-thinking.
+The AMT has something for everyone, including script readings, previews, plays, musicals, and a comprehensive dramatic arts program for children.
+It’s all about inspiration, craft, aspirations, dedication, live music, and forward thinking.

-We were treated today to selections from one of the currently running shows An Unbalanced Mind featuring cast members Dana Abers, Brian Childers, L. R. Davidson, and Joshua Pyram.
+We were treated today to selections from one of the currently running shows, An Unbalanced Mind, featuring cast members Dana Abers, Brian Childers, L. R. Davidson, and Joshua Pyram.